webyrd/Barliman/README.md

 https://cs.stanford.edu/people/sharmar/pubs/asplos291-schkufza.pdf

 POSSIBLE USE CASES:

 * write simple implementation of a function, generate test from that function, then use those tests to guide the more sophisticated implementation.
 Or more generally, continually test the partially-implemented function vs the fully implemented but perhaps less efficient function.

+* Matt Might suggests as a use case, "automatic program repair after bug discovery," and points to work by Stephanie Forrest.
+I really like this idea.
+Here's how the use case might work:

+You write tests and code.
+The tests pass.
+Later you find an error in the code, so you go back and add more tests, which fail.

+Click a Barliman 'auto-repair' button.
+Barliman tries, in parallel, removing each subexpression and trying synthesis to fill in the rest.

+If Barliman could use a Amazon server with dozens of hardware cores and 2TB RAM (like the new X1 server on AWS), this really could be done in parallel.

+Or run locally until there's a timeout, then run again with the holes in other places.
+Could even try pairs of holes to keep the synthesis problem as small as possible.

+Or, perhaps more practical short term until Barliman's synthesis improves...

+Have Barliman try removing each subexpression and then check if any of the tests still fail.
+Then hilight these known bad subexpressions to help guide the user.

 SUSPECT IDEAS:

 * could just call out to Scheme one the program becomes grounded.
 However, the semantics and even the grammar may not match that of the interpreter used by miniKanren, so this seems difficult or impossible to do properly.
 However, could call a (non-relational) interpreter for miniScheme.

 INTERESTING IDEAS:

+* Tom Gilray suggests changing the interface to just have a single editor window, which allows for definitions and for test calls/results.
+I suspect this is the right way to go, although it will involve significant changes to Barliman.
+Tom also suggests having arrows to the right of each logic variable, showing the current value of each variable.
 * perhaps use delayed goals to implement arithmetic over floating point numbers, and other tricky operations.
 If the arguments do not become instantiated enough, Barliman should be non-commital (can't synthesize code, and can't prove tests are not consistent with the code until the code is more instantiated).

 KNOWN LIMITATIONS: